MultiverseLearningProducts/swe/src/mod1/wk2/day1.md

 ## Materials needed

 ## Lesson 1 - Authentication and authorisation

 ### Learning Objectives

   * Understand the difference between authentication and authorisation
-### Lesson
+  * Understand how user names and passwords are encoded in the Basic Authentication HTTP scheme

  > `Authentication` is the process of verifying who a user is

  > `Authorisation` is the process of verifying what they have access to